 UCC VC Pledges to Secure Scholarship Abroad for Valedictorian If He Agrees to Return to Teach

-• Nasirudeen Ghartey has been in the spotlight during the 58th Congregation of UCC
+• Nasirudeen Ghartey was the centre of attention during the University of Cape Coast's 58th Congregation

-• This is as a result of exceptional academic performance, where he bagged an impressive CGPA of 3.99 to emerge as the Valedictorian
+• This was based on his exceptional academic performance, after he bagged an impressive CGPA of 4.00 to emerge as the valedictorian

 • Netizens who thronged the comment section of the post have showered praises on Nasirudeen Ghartey for his academic achievements